UWC2-PYTHON/ProgrammingInPython/source/modules/Async.rst

 David Beazley: Concurrency from the ground up.

-He writes a full async client server from scratch before your eyes -- this guy can write code faster than most of us can read it...
+He writes a full async client server from scratch before your eyes -- this guy can write code faster than most of us can read it.

 https://youtu.be/MCs5OvhV9S4